jikno/unwind/readme.md

 ### The Solution

 Unwind functions in two steps.
-A compile step wraps the value of all class attributes in a call to `unwind`, and the runtime function, `unwind`, parses the class names it receives into css and writes that css to the document head using Twind.
+A compile step wraps the value of all class attributes in a call to `unwind`, and the runtime caller function, `unwind`, parses the class names it receives into css and writes that css to the document head using Twind.

 The whole solution is simple, fast, and efficient.
 This project integrates nicely into the Deno ecosystem, but since it is just plain ESM, it will run just about anywhere.